LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/manage-conversation-flow.md

 ### Set message delay value

-Used to set a delay for a group of messages such that they appear like a real conversation.
+`setMessageDelay` is used to set a delay for a group of messages such that they appear like a real conversation.

 {: .important}
 The setMessageDelay() function should be used within the preProcess Code JavaScript.